 After the incident is reported, TOMS will immediately prompt the filing of an Appeal, if that is the appropriate action.
 A system email will be sent that describes the submittal and includes the case number that can be used for searches in TOMS.
 This email will be sent to the submitter (and to the LEA CAASPP coordinator, if the form is submitted by the CAASPP test site coordinator).
 Ensure that communications generated by the email address ca email@example.com are not automatically sent to a junk mail or spam folder.

-In the case of breaches, the LEA CAASPP coordinator must contact the California Department of Education (CDE) by phone at 916-445-8765 for breaches that are not the result of social media exposure; or must contact the assigned LEA Success Agent for breaches that are the result of social media exposure.
+In the case of breaches that are the result of social media exposure, the LEA CAASPP coordinator must contact the assigned LEA Success Agent .
 Only LEA CAASPP coordinators should contact success agents about security incidents; CAASPP test site coordinators should contact the LEA CAASPP coordinator in the event of a breach.

 Information about Test Security Incidents